Best GPU Temperature For Gaming

 best gpu temperature

-You may find it interesting that GPU temperature is directly related to the resolution at which your display is outputting images.
+You may find it intriguing that GPU temperature is directly related to the resolution at which your display is outputting images.
 The higher the requested resolution, the more pixels that will need to be shown and the greater the number of computations that the GPU requires.

 These numbers depend on the specific GPU, but, in general, the maximum temperature an NVIDIA GPU can operate at is around the 95-100 Celsius mark (~200-210 Fahrenheit).